 Honors and Awards

-- Recognized in The Best Lawyers in America© in the fields of Business Organizations (including LLCs and Partnerships), Trusts and Estates, Employee Benefits (ERISA) Law, Mergers and Acquisitions Law, 2009 – Present
+- Recognized in The Best Lawyers in America (BL Rankings) in the fields of Business Organizations (including LLCs and Partnerships), Corporate Law, Employee Benefits (ERISA) Law, Mergers and Acquisitions Law, Securities / Capital Markets Law, 2009 – Present

 Any result the lawyer or law firm may have achieved on behalf of clients in other matters does not necessarily indicate similar results can be obtained for other clients.